33 Ecommerce Conversion Rate Optimization Steps Guaranteed to Increase Sales in 2019

 5. Tweak and test your ecommerce checkout process.

-If your store checkout process is too long, complicated or unconventional, you may lose a lot of customers right as they are ready to buy.
-This crucial step in the funnel is where a lot of your split testing, A/B tests and site tweaks should take place.
+This crucial step in the funnel is where a lot of your A/B tests and personalization strategies should take place.

 Of course, there are industry standards for most hosted ecommerce platforms such as BigCommerce, but you may still need to tweak the process based on your customers.